 My favourite things in the world are books and animals.
 If I had to choose between them, I’d choose animals because they’re alive.
 Books are not alive, though the best ones feel that way.

 Catherine’s books have won the Canadian Library Association Young Adult Book Award, the Quebec Writers’ Federation Prize for Children’s Literature, the Sunburst Award, and the Hackmatack Children’s Choice Award.
-Catherine is a literacy tutor for Sage Youth, a mentor for the Society of Children’s Book Writers and Illustrators, and an editor of the annual youth-writing anthology, Pot-pourri (Friends of the Ottawa Public Library Association).
+Catherine has been a literacy tutor for Sage Youth, a mentor for the Society of Children’s Book Writers and Illustrators, and an editor of the annual youth-writing anthology, Pot-pourri (Friends of the Ottawa Public Library Association).
 She has given writing workshops and presentations from coast to coast.
 She is grateful for the support of the Canada Council for the Arts and the Conseil des arts et des lettres du Québec.
 Catherine lives in Gatineau, Quebec.